To begin, let us start by defining physical silver for this post.

-Not one of the following silver ETFs allows average stock share owners to actually take delivery of any physical silver bullion at any point in time (for SLV for instance, you have to be an Authorized Participant).
+Not one of the following silver ETFs allows average stock shareowners to take delivery of any physical silver bullion at any point in time (for SLV for instance, you have to be an Authorized Participant).

-By owning electronic silver derivative equity shares like SLV, an investor is simply getting diverging price exposure to the fluctuating silver spot price (see the chart for proof of that statement) all the while enjoying the ‘privilege’ of paying 50 basis points or a ½% of their holdings each and every year.
+By owning electronic silver derivative equity shares like SLV, an investor is merely getting diverging price exposure to the fluctuating silver spot price (see the chart for proof of that statement) all the while enjoying the ‘privilege’ of paying 50 basis points or a ½% of their holdings every year.

 What is the best way for buying Physical Silver Bullion?

-For US physical silver bullion buyers we suggest the best lowest price option for acquiring silver bullion is through the online silver bullion dealer industry.
-Trouble is there are some which are great while there are other who have proven track records of poor business practices and even bankruptcy.
+For US physical silver bullion buyers, we suggest the best lowest price option for acquiring silver bullion is through the online silver bullion dealer industry.
+Trouble is there are some which are significant while there are others who have proven track records of poor business practices and even bankruptcy.

-Buying physical silver bullion items in bulk can be so expensive, even one single failed order could cost you years of hard earned savings.
+Buying physical silver bullion items in bulk can be so expensive, even one single failed order could cost you years of hard-earned savings.
 Thus we don’t care how many times you or others have successfully bought from a specific bullion dealer before.
-We suggest that you always perform your proper due diligence on recent customer reviews each and every single time you risk your hard earned savings when buying physical silver bullion products online.
+We suggest that you always perform your proper due diligence on recent customer reviews every single time you risk your hard-earned savings when buying physical silver bullion products online.

-The following is but one example of potentially bad silver bullion business practices being exposed by various youtube channels in the silver stacking community currently.
-Anyone who was involved in the last precious metal and silver bullion bull market in 1980 will likely recognized the name which the lawsuit is filed against.
+The following is but one example of potentially harmful silver dealer business practices exposed by various youtube channels in the silver stacking community currently.
+Anyone who was involved in the last precious metal and silver bullion bull market in 1980 will likely recognize the name which the lawsuit got filed.

-The process for safe physical silver bullion buying and payment options can be further explored in the following posts we have made on this important topic ( See here, here, here, and here for further details on the topic).
+The process for safe physical silver bullion buying and payment options can get further explored in the following posts we have made on this critical topic ( See here, here, here, and here).

 Know that the best physical silver bullion prices you will typically find will be with online silver bullion dealers as opposed to any local silver dealers in your area.
 The reason for this can be easily understood when considering economies of scale.